tymbaca/tymbaca/README.md

-### Hello there!
-I am a software engineer.
-Interested in backend and system (utility) development.
-Love simplisity.
-Hate unnecessary complexity and DRY.

-I use golang.
-Love low-level programming languages (odin 💅🏻).
-Love to be close to CPU...
-Also love good tooling and tiramisu.
+Love low-level programming languages (odin 💅🏻)
 <!--
 **tymbaca/tymbaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.